UniMath/agda-unimath/CONTRIBUTING.md

 ## The `make pre-commit` tool

 The `make pre-commit` tool checks library conventions and performs basic tasks.
-Before you run it, ensure your changes have been added staged so that your files are properly tracked by git.
+Before you run it, ensure that your files are properly tracked by git by staging any relevant file additions or deletions.
 Installation instructions for the `make pre-commit` tool can be found [here](HOWTO-INSTALL.md#after-the-setup).

 The `make pre-commit` tool can generate errors during the first run while correcting some of them automatically.
 If all goes well, the second run should